Parent & Family Guide to Off-Campus Study

 study advising staff can help you determine whether or not it can be accepted for

-most education courses, music lessons, and wine/gastronomy/nutrition are examples
+most education courses, music lessons, and wine/gastronomy are examples of the categories

 Course Selection & Registration